benoitgaujac/Advanced-Topics-ML/ass2/README.md

 -s <flag> --mode <flag>:  a flag for running mode in ["train", "test", “inpainting”]

 #### part3 ####:
-Need to create manually part3/Perf folder in part2 repository and to create and save datasets in part3/missing_pixels repo.
 # Usage:
 part3 [-d <flag>]
 Options: